Bred: Mort Fink (KY)

 Dam: Lisa Danielle, by Wolf Power

-The son of Wiseman’s Ferry and the Wolf Power mare Lisa Danielle, who is one year younger than his half brother, stablemate and fellow multiple graded stakes winner Successful Dan, exhibits rarely seen versatility.
+The son of Wiseman’s Ferry out of the Wolf Power mare Lisa Danielle, who is one year younger than his half brother, stablemate and fellow multiple graded stakes winner Successful Dan, exhibits rarely seen versatility.
 The Morton Fink homebred has won graded stakes races whether they are contested on a dirt track, the turf course, or an artificial surface.